Szpilman2/GoTemplate/README.md

-Sure!
-Here’s a well-structured and informative README that you can use for your "Go Template" project:

----

 # Go Template

 This repository provides a simple and reusable **Go Template** to kickstart your Go-based web applications with a fully-configured development environment.
 It combines the power of **Gin** for the web framework, **Gorm** for ORM and PostgreSQL integration, and **Redis** for caching and other purposes.
 The setup also includes **Docker**, **Docker Compose**, and **Air** for live reloading during development.